alliance-genome/agr_vep/ModVep/README.md

 - `pipeline_host` - MySQL database server for pipeline databases.
 - `pipeline_user` - MySQL user.
 - `pipeline_port` - MySQL server port.
-- `lsf_queue` - name of the LSF queue used for running jobs on the cluster.
 - `vep_dir` - VEP installation directory.

 The pipeline should be initialised using the `runpipeline.sh` script.
 The password for the MySQL databases needs to be specified as the first argument.